 One of the big marketing keywords is “Customer Engagement” as part of Customer Relationship Management.
 To ensure the following theory is absolutely clear, we’ll start off with a definition of Customer Engagement.

-The easiest way to answer is to use the definition for Customer Engagement (CE).
+The easiest way to answer is to use the definition of Customer Engagement (CE).
 “Customer” really poses no problems as a term or a concept, but what about “Engagement”?
 Engagement may be known by some as a word for commitment or bonding.
 Some take it to mean obligation or dedication.
 As you can see, the term can bring up a lot of different meanings.
 Thanks to the many different interpretations, a definition alone does not really get us anywhere.
 With so many meanings, it's therefore not surprising that some use the word customer loyalty to describe customer engagement.
 Depending on the interpretation, this may make sense or may be completely off-key.

 Perhaps it will help to delve a little deeper into this subject by looking at the research.
 The science behind customer engagement has been hotly debated for years.
 While some see the term as a purely psychological concept, others see it as a generic term for buyer behavior.
-If you break down this generic term to its lowest common denominator, you get the following insight: Customer Engagement is the degree of personal commitment that a buyer shows to the respective product, company, brand or label.
-A common, agreed-upon definition is prerequisite for working with the term in any way.
+If you break down this generic term to its lowest common denominator, you get the following insight: Customer Engagement is the degree of personal commitment that a buyer shows to the respective product, company, brand, or label.
+A common, agreed-upon definition is a prerequisite for working with the term in any way.
 Taking a look at the world of marketing, as we do now, also helps, as marketers have busied themselves with Customer Engagement for a long time and have defined the term precisely.

 For marketing, we focus on the definition from the German Institute for Marketing: accordingly that “the term Customer Engagement includes any behavior of the buyer that he exhibits towards the company, brand and the like, which also includes emotional, cognitive as well as behavioral aspects”.
 Another important point is that CE can be self-initiated as well as external.